Highlights of the Program

 - Sustaining protein expression for over a week, enabling one or two doses to reach effect

-Q&A SESSION ON CIRNA PLATFORM TARGETING PROTEIN-PRODUCING DERMAL CELLS
+Q&A SESSION ON ciRNA PLATFORM TARGETING PROTEIN-PRODUCING DERMAL CELLS

-REVSELECT™ AI-POWERED 5′ UTR OPTIMIZATION DRIVING 65% HIGHER PROTEIN EXPRESSION AND ACCELERATED PATHWAYS FOR PERSONALIZED MRNA THERAPEUTICS
+REVSELECT™ AI-POWERED 5′ UTR OPTIMIZATION DRIVING 65% HIGHER PROTEIN EXPRESSION AND ACCELERATED PATHWAYS FOR PERSONALIZED mRNA THERAPEUTICS

 Molly McGlaughlin